-Information management in a company is the starting point for optimising the use of resources and improving decision-making processes.
+Information management in an enterprise is the starting point of resources optimization and improving decision-making processes.

-Any efficient and productive organisation is characterised by the optimisation of company resources and the enhancement of staff, who are encouraged to develop skills and produce innovation.
+Any efficient and productive organization is characterized by the optimization of the company's resources and the valorization of its personnel, who are encouraged to develop their skills and to produce innovations.

-This requires that work is done in the best possible way and that no time is wasted on activities with low added value.
+This implies that work is done in the best possible way and that no time is wasted in low-value-added activities.

-The value of any company is its resources, including the huge amount of data and information that is acquired, managed and processed on a daily basis and that must be used to understand where to go and what decisions to take.
+The value of any company lies in its resources, including the huge amount of data and information that is acquired, managed, and processed daily and that must be used to understand where to go and what decisions to make.

-What is information management and why is it important
+What are information management systems and why are they important

-Business information management is the process of transforming data into decision-making information rather than into documents.
-To be efficient, you have to build methods of managing your processes so that you can monitor their progress and understand how to improve the use of resources.
+Business information management is the process of turning data into actionable information rather than documents.
+To be effective, you need to develop ways to manage your processes so you can track their progress and understand how to improve resource utilization.

-In order to do this, it is essential to implement information management systems that allow knowledge to be documented, data to be processed and used to guide decisions.
+To do this, it is essential to implement information management systems that document knowledge, process data, and use it to drive decisions.

-What is the information system and what resources it involves
+What is an information system and what resources does it involve

-Within it, corporate resources are involved, i.e. the tools available to the company that are able to generate added value; they are divided into tangible resources (which can be measured and categorised) and intangible resources (which are represented by human resources and the value of their skills).
+It is within this system that the company's resources are involved, i.e. the tools it has at its disposal and which are capable of generating added value; they are divided into tangible resources (measurable and categorizable) and intangible resources (represented by human resources and the value of their skills).

-The information system can in fact be imagined as a set of people, functions, applications, technological networks and procedures which, interacting with each other, have the final objective of making a series of information and data available to a subject at the desired time and place.
+The information system can be imagined as a set of people, functions, applications, technological networks, and procedures that, by interacting with each other, have the final objective of making a series of information and data available to a subject at the desired time and place.

-To do this, the information system performs operations on the data: it collects them, exchanges them, processes them and then returns them in the form of information, useful to the subject concerned.
-The ultimate goal is in fact to support decision-making operations.
+To do this, the information system performs operations on the data: it collects them, exchanges them, processes them, and then returns them in the form of information, useful to the subject concerned.
+The final objective is in fact to support decision-making operations.

-There is a profile at human resources level that can best manage all these aspects: we are talking about the 'IT manager', whose function is to deal with the construction, management and maintenance of corporate information systems.
+There is a profile in human resources that can best manage all these aspects: the "IT manager", whose function is to take care of the construction, management, and maintenance of the company's information systems.

-The IT manager is a figure that is sometimes underestimated, but who should have transversal skills both in the human resources sector and in the 'technical-information' field: his or her task is, in fact, to intercept the organisational and information needs of the various departments, develop projects to improve the tools and technologies at the service of the company and, among other tasks, also train staff in the use of these systems.
+The IT manager is a figure who is sometimes underestimated, but who must have transversal skills both in the human resources sector and in the "technical-information" field: his or her task is to intercept the organizational and informational needs of the various departments, to develop projects for improving the tools and technologies at the service of the company and, among other things, to train the personnel in the use of these systems.

-This is why it is of fundamental importance that IT drives evolutionary change, lays the foundations for creating skills, and designs solutions by combining IT and technological resources in the best possible way.
+For this reason, it is fundamental that IT be the driving force behind evolutionary changes, laying the foundations for the creation of competencies and designing solutions by combining IT and technological resources in the best possible way.

 IT tools to support business activities

--ERP or Enterprise Resource Planning, which concerns the integrated management of all company data through the use of a centralised database;
+-ERP or Enterprise Resource Planning, which concerns the integrated management of all company data through the use of a centralized database;

--CRM or Customer Relationship Management, which aims to manage relationships with customers, both in the commercial and marketing area, in pre-sales and post-sales;
+-CRM or Customer Relationship Management, which aims to manage customer relations, both in the commercial and marketing fields, in pre-sales and post-sales;

-This is part of a broader digitalisation framework that aims to provide the company with innovative IT tools that optimise procedures and use of resources.
+This approach is part of a broader digitization framework that aims to provide the company with innovative IT tools to optimize procedures and the use of resources.